OUR TRIZ Philosophy

 A Hierarchy of Decisions is proposed, which declares that certain decisions or assumptions must unavoidably precede others.
 We know this because a change at any level of the hierarchy affects all levels that follow.
 Conversely, a change at a given level does not require changes at previous levels.
 Following is the decision hierarchy:

 If the hierarchy of decisions is correct then the innovation processes can be viewed as a management of this hierarchy.
 Consider the way that most companies bring new products to market.
 Notice that this hierarchy is rarely followed.
 Key assumptions are made too early.
 For example, it is very typical that someone comes up with an idea for a product and then requests money to develop this idea.
 Please notice where “coming up with a product” falls in the hierarchy.
 This product is usually shown as a schematic representation of an idea.
 Consider all that was assumed in order to come up with this product idea.
 What is the target market?
-What are their needs?
+What are their requirements?
 Many things are assumed.
 Once the idea is funded, it is sent off to finishing school.

 In order to understand why this happens and why this is not a good idea, let’s look at some of the underlying business assumptions.
 The first assumption is that a product which is most carefully defined carries the lowest risk.
 Sometimes an engineer will show up with complete drawings for an idea.
 Because the engineering work has already been done, then less engineering work must be funded.
 How can we lose?
 The answer to this comes in the statistics.
-Even in the best run companies, the failure rate of new products and product improvements is very poor.
+Even in the best run companies, the failure rate of new products and product improvements is very high.
 Ideas which are presented as fully-engineered drawings fall into this trap.
 A carefully prepared idea that does not support market needs is still an albatross.

 Innovating at higher levels often creates the need to introduce new business models in order to reach new markets.
 This usually requires the creation of a new business in order to avoid the disruption.
 Other innovations which do not require new business models may still be disruptive to the business.
 History has shown that companies that are capable of jumping the barriers will tend to have an enduring competitive advantage.
 This is because competitors will find that they too must hurdle the barriers in order to catch up.
 This also explains why newer ventures typically have more freedom to innovate at the higher levels.
 Business models are yet to be established.